 - The Administration Server receives connection from Network Agents and from secondary Administration Servers through SSL port 13000.

 If you used an earlier version of Kaspersky Security Center, the Administration Server on your network can receive connection from Network Agents through non-SSL port 14000.
 Kaspersky Security Center also supports connection of Network Agents through port 14000, although using SSL port 13000 is recommended.

 The distribution point was called "Update agent" in earlier versions of Kaspersky Security Center.

-For mobile devices only: data from the managed application is transferred to the Administration Server (or to the connection gateway) through TLS port 13292 / 13293—directly or through a Microsoft Forefront Threat Management Gateway (TMG).
+- For mobile devices only: data from the managed application is transferred to the Administration Server (or to the connection gateway) through TLS port 13292 / 13293—directly or through a firewall.